-There are a lot of factors to contemplate when you invest in a new furnace:
+There are several things to contemplate when you invest in a new replacement furnace:

 - Do you have anyone in the home with respiratory ailments?